precice/tutorials/FSI/cylinderFlap_2D/OpenFOAM-deal.II/README.md

 # Tutorial for an FSI simulation of a cylinder-flap scenario

+This tutorial requires groovyBC for the parabolic inlet profile. groovyBC is part of swak4Foam, which can be cloned from [this repository](https://github.com/Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev.git).
 This tutorial is described in the [preCICE wiki](https://github.com/precice/precice/wiki/Tutorial-for-FSI-with-deal.II-and-OpenFOAM).
 Have also a look into our [Notes on OpenFOAM](https://github.com/precice/openfoam-adapter/wiki/Notes-on-OpenFOAM).

 You may run the coupled simulation in serial using the script `Allrun` or (OpenFOAM) in parallel with `Allrun -parallel`.
 The output of each step will be redirected to log files.
 You can cleanup the simulation using `Allclean`.